 Fig. 4.
-Model performance of physiologically-informed models.
-Each violin plots shows the F{CV} values different models.
-The color of each violin plot indicates the type of model: matching is shown in blue, cCGE in red, uCGE in green, MPC{HIST} in orange, MPC{TI/T2} in cyan, and spatial in purple.
+Model performance of physiologically informed models.
+Each violin plot shows the $F{CV}$ values of different models.
+The color of each violin plot indicates the type of model: Matching is shown in blue, cCGE in red, uCGE in green, MPCHIST in orange, MPCTI/T2 in cyan, and spatial in purple.
 The white circle indicates the median of each distribution, and the horizontal black line indicates the mean. uCGE models achieved the best fit.
-Note that uCGE, cCGE, MPC{HIST}, MPC{TI/T2} models do not have a growth variant as they do not have an independent distance term. p < 0.05 Bonferroni corrected (120 tests between all 16 models), Wilcoxon signed-rank test.
+Note that uCGE, cCGE, MPCHIST, and MPCTI/T2 models do not have a growth variant as they do not have an independent distance term. \ $P{FWER}(120) < 0.05$ (Wilcoxon signed-rank test, Bonferroni-corrected for all 120 tests between all 16 models).